 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.

-Our third morning* in Portugal’s UNESCO World Heritage-listed Douro Valley wine region began with the now mandatory drive through magnificent countryside, our bus skirting the edge of the misty valley before climbing up to Favaios, on a plateau which at 600 metres is the Douro’s highest point.
+Our third morning in Portugal’s UNESCO World Heritage-listed Douro Valley wine region began with the now mandatory drive through magnificent countryside, our small bus skirting the edge of the misty valley before climbing up to Favaios, on a plateau which at 600 metres is the Douro’s highest point.

-Quinta da Avessada & Avessada Enoteca
+Quinta da Avessada and Avessada Enoteca

 Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.